fsr/python-lessons/_exercises/19_regex_christmas.md

 ...
 ```

-Note that childrens that didn't write a correct wishlist are naughty in Santa's eyes, too!
+Note that children that didn't write a correct wishlist are naughty in Santa's eyes, too!